ippontech/blog-usa/posts/using-streamlit-chatgpt-and-snowflake-to-easily-bring-insights-to-end-users.md

 This is where I had to experiment with setting different values for the temperature.
 ChatGPT actually provides a secondary method for narrowing the sampling range called `top_p`.
 With top_p, the model considers the results of the tokens with top_p probability mass.
 So 0.1 means only the tokens comprising the top 10% probability mass are considered.
 ChatGPT suggests using only top_p or temperature when working with models.
 It may be worth experimenting between the two as you're foraying into using the ChatGPT API more.

 ### Code Generation vs. Graph Generation
 Earlier, I alluded to having problems when generating the graph for our application.
 That is in part due to the lack of plugins and integrations with the ChatGPT API.
 I tried to use the ChatGPT API to generate the HTML Code for the graph itself.
 But no matter what phrasing I tried, I wasn't getting clean HTML code back.
 Additionally, even if you provide ChatGPT the entire dataset like I did, it still only returns back a sample HTML file complete with comments asking you to manually add in all of the X-points and Y-points.
-I'd be curious to see how the graph generation changes if you are on a paid ChatGPT subscription.
+I'd be curious to see how the graph generation changes if you are on a paid ChatGPT subscription and using one of the plugins.

 ### Timeouts
 As you all are sure to have noticed, I have periodic `time.sleep()` function calls interspersed throughout the final Streamlit application.
 This is because I'm using ChatGPT's free tier which is limited to 3 API calls per minute.

 ### Cost of ChatGPT
 While building and running this application, I used about 20 cents of the \$5.00 credit I was given.
-ChatGPT prices per token and for the model I'm using, ChatGPT charged me \$0.0015 per 1K tokens for Inputs and \$0.002 per 1K tokens for Outputs.
+ChatGPT prices per token.
+For the model I'm using, ChatGPT charged me \$0.0015 per 1K tokens for Inputs and \$0.002 per 1K tokens for Outputs.
 This cost is fairly cheap for a small scale application like the one we built.
 But it would be worth keeping an eye on for a large scale application with multiple calls to ChatGPT with a large context.

 # Conclusion
 Thanks so much for taking the time to follow along in this quick exercise.
-As I mentioned in the beginning, this is one potential approach for integrating Generative AI with dashboards to democratize data for less technical stakeholders.
+As I mentioned in the beginning, this is one potential approach for integrating Generative AI with dashboards to democratize your data for less technical stakeholders.
 As we've seen, ChatGPT is a powerful technology which can be used in a variety of ways.
 This application is just one of many ways it can be used in the data and analytics space.
 But we've also seen some of it's stumbling blocks and lessons learned while working with it.
 I hope you've learned something and had some fun experimenting with a technology that is brimming with potential.

 ----
 For more information on how Ippon Technologies can help your organization utilize Snowflake or Streamlit for all of your data needs, contact sales@ipponusa.com.